 Everyone expects to learn when they pursue higher education, but do they expect to learn from God?
-God often calls at the times when we are moving and in transition, yet today’s students may not recognize this call.
-They may not even be able to articulate their questions and experiences.
+God often calls at the times of transition, but college students may not recognize a call from God or even be able to articulate their questions and experiences.

 About the Timothy Circle

 This class is a part of the Timothy Circle.
 The Timothy Circle is a sister program of BeADisciple and is focused on helping connect young people with opportunities that will further their understanding of their call.
 You can learn more about the Timothy Circle on the Institute for Discipleship website or by watching the video below:

 Teryl Cartwright is a teacher and writer.
 She is excited to be a Culture of the Call Coordinator, teaching three very different Culture of the Call modules for Congregational Life (churches), Camping Ministries, and Campus Ministries.
 She has an M.A. in Critical and Creative Thinking from UMass Boston and B.S. in Education from Clarion University.
 She worked as a freelance curriculum writer for Group Publishing for ten years and then served as Director of Adult Ministries in a thousand member church for seven years.
 She has taught various other online courses including “Conference Call,” a personalized “design as you go” curriculum offered by the Susquehanna Conference E& I Committee for those attending a “God’s Calling” workshop on discernment.
 She loves the “iron sharpening iron” opportunities to learn from her course participants.